mlrun/mlrun/docs/secrets.md

 ```

 ##### Setting up access to Azure key vault
-To enable this functionality, a secret must first be created in the k8s cluster which contains the Azure key Vault
+To enable this functionality, a secret must first be created in the k8s cluster that contains the Azure key Vault
 credentials.
 This secret should include credentials providing access to your specific Azure key Vault.
 To configure this, the following steps are needed: